SquireOfSoftware/JSPets/README.md

 - Healing item which cools down on every 500 steps (note that total steps in the game is 12000)

-- Muliplying attack cooldown on 700 steps
+- Multiplying attack cooldown on 700 steps

 - Speed boost on 300 steps